View Ann Ahearn's Obituary on marshfieldnewsherald.com and share memories

 Ann Ahearn

-Cottage Grove - Ann Ahearn, 42, died on March 10, 2020 at Agrace Hospice Care Fitchburg, WI six months after being diagnosed with neuroendocrine cancer.
+Cottage Grove - Ann Ahearn, 42, died on March 10, 2020 at Agrace Hospice Care after a 6-month battle with neuroendocrine cancer.

 Ann's smile lit up a room, her passion for equity challenged schools to improve, her love for her children nourished their lives, and her partnership with Jim gave them both strength.
 Her openness and candor about her journey with cancer brought wide circles of family and friends into that heartrending experience.